-Students need to attend a residential 4-day course which will take place in the Easter break of the first year.
+Students need to attend a 3-4-day course which will take place in the Easter break of the first year.
 They will consist of talks relevant to the CDT and student presentations.
 Students will be required to give an oral presentation on their research project plans.
 Feedback will be given on these talks.
+We hope to be able to run this as a residential course, but may run as an online event depending on guidance at the time.